By: Kathy Sadowski, MS in Aromatherapy, Registered Aromatherapist, LMT, Professional AIA and NAHA Member

 Jasmine is an evergreen climbing shrub with white star-shaped aromatic flowers.
 The flowers are fragrantly delightful!

-Over 40 species of jasmine exist, and three are used to make aromatic absolutes (1).
-The two most commonly used include Jasminum grandiforum, and J. sambac.
+Over 40 species of jasmine exist, and three are used to make aromatic absolutes via solvent extraction (1).
+The two most commonly used include Jasminum grandiforum (Royal Jasmine), and J. sambac (Arabian Jasmine).
 Oil can be very pricey because it takes a very large quantity of fresh flowers to produce jasmine oil.

 Delicate jasmine flowers are made into an oil absolute.
-This captures the fragrance without damaging the plant material.
+This captures the fragrance without damaging the plant material, unlike steam distillation which can destroy the delicate scent molecules.

 The aroma for both types of jasmine is warm, strong, heady, and floral, with a spicy dry-out.
-The flowers also produce an orange dye, thus giving absolutes a dark orange to brownish hue (2).
+The flowers also produce an orange dye, thus giving absolutes a dark orange to brownish hue due to the oxidation of indole components (2).

 Jasmine grandiflorum

-Also called Spanish jasmine, this day blooming species is primarily grown in India as well as the Mediterranean region (1).
+Also called Spanish jasmine, Royal Jasmine, or Poet’s Jasmine, this day blooming species is primarily grown in India as well as the Mediterranean region, particularly Grasse, France (1).
+It is often grafted onto hardier rootstocks.

 The aroma of J. grandiflorum absolute can have a slightly higher floral scent than J. sambac.
-This could be due to its higher ester content.
+It is widely described as “cleaner,” with sweet fruity nuances of strawberry and apricot.
+This could be due to its higher ester content, specifically benzyl acetate.

 Jasmine sambac

-This variety, cultivated in India, is also called moonlight of the grove (1).
+This variety, cultivated in India and China, is also called Arabian Jasmine or moonlight of the grove (1).
 This is because it blooms at night.
-This species is also used to make jasmine tea.
+This species is also used to make jasmine tea and religious garlands.
+Unlike Grandiflorum, Sambac buds are often collected before they fully open.

 The aroma of J. sambac absolute is more sweet, sensual, and lingering than J. grandiflorum.
-It can be described as an intoxicatingly floral aphrodisiac.
+It is richer in methyl anthranilate and indole, giving it a muskier, “dirtier,” and more animalic profile with green, leafy undertones.
+It can be described as an intoxicatingly floral narcotic aphrodisiac often found in high-end luxury perfumes.

 Can jasmine help with hormone related conditions?